PrintessEditor/getting-started/README.md

       /* Optional if available: the ID of the current shop-user to keep all uploaded resources together and display for reccuring users */
       shopUserId: properties.shopUserId,

-      /* Optional: you custom CSS or a Bootstrap Theme */
-      cssUrl: window.location.origin + "/bootstrap-themes/sketchy.css",

       /* Optional: List of one or more templates to merge on load */
       mergeTemplates: [
         {